 Geofencing marketing is a powerful way for businesses to engage their mobile users.
-And with this Black Friday set to be one of the biggest ever, retailers will want to take their campaigns to the next level.
+And with this year’s sales set to be one of the biggest ever, retailers will want to take their campaigns to the next level for 2023.

-These tips will give you a better understanding of what geofencing marketing is and how you can use it to improve user experience, drive customers to your stores and boost your sales this Black Friday.
+These tips will give you a better understanding of what geofencing marketing is and how you can use it to improve user experience, drive customers to your stores and boost your sales this year.

 What is geofencing marketing?